Diabetes

 Gestational diabetes starts when the body is not able to make and use all the insulin it needs for pregnancy.
 Without enough insulin, glucose cannot leave the blood and be changed to energy.
 Glucose builds up in the blood to high levels.
 This is called hyperglycemia.

-Pre-diabetes is a condition that occurs when blood glucose levels are higher than normal but not high enough for a diagnosis of type 2 diabetes.
-This condition raises the risk of developing type 2 diabetes, heart disease and stroke.
-There are 41 million Americans who have pre-diabetes, in addition to the 18.2 million with diabetes.
+Prediabetes is a condition that occurs when blood glucose levels are higher than normal but not high enough for a diagnosis of type 2 diabetes.
+Prediabetes raises the risk of developing type 2 diabetes, heart disease and stroke.
+There are 96 million Americans who have prediabetes.
+If you have prediabetes, losing weight by eating healthy and being more active can cut your risk of getting type 2 diabetes in half.

 What are the symptoms of diabetes?